DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 * TestCafe tests are purely functional.
 As such, they should not depend on the implementation details and it is best to isolate them from production code.
 Keep your test files in a separate directory.
 You can name this directory appropriately (for instance, `tests`).

-* In your test folder, group the tests that cover different subsystems of your application.
-Separate these into subfolders.
+* In your test folder, create subfolders for tests that cover different subsystems of your application.

 * Don't write long tests.
 Shorter test scenarios are easier to debug and can run concurrently.

-* Any reused data (for example, large sets of reference values or forms inputs) is better stored in a directory of its own.
+* Any reused data (for example, large sets of reference values or forms inputs) is better stored in a dedicated directory.
 Consider a descriptive folder name (for instance, `data`).

 With all the suggestions applied, your project's file structure might look like this: